 Ladies, if you ever find a man that is willing to go through anything like this… he is a great man.
 Joseph was the best step-dad in the world.
 He got to teach Jesus important things, protect Jesus from harm and he took care of Mary through his life-time.

 ANANIAS & SAPPHIRA (Acts 5)

-To understand what happened, you have to understand that God had laid it upon the entire church to have all things common.
-And those who had land could sell it and bring the proceeds to the church leadership for distribution.
+To understand what happened to them, you have to understand what God had laid upon the entire church; and that was to have all things common.
+Those who had land could sell it and bring the proceeds to the church leadership for distribution.
 Apparently this was a voluntary thing because of the way Peter spoke to Ananias.
-However, after selling the land, they only brought a part of the profit, but pretended that it was all of it and kept it private.
+However, after selling the land, they only brought a part of the profit, but pretended that was all of it, and kept it private.
 But, Peter, through the Holy Ghost had a word of knowledge and rebuked them both, and they both fell down dead before the Lord.

 This is a tragic story of a couple who were unified unto death.
 Something in their marriage wasn’t right where two people could be so greedy as to lie to God and the church when God was doing a great work.
 It just goes to show you that even in the midst of an incredible revival, evil can still be present.
 This is no way to have a marriage before God.

 There is not a lot about their romantic relationship together, but it is important to note that both of them are mentioned together for the good work of God they were doing as a team.
 They were tent makers and traveled with Paul for a little bit.
 They were also instrumental in helping Apollos (a preacher); understand more of the truth of the gospel to be saved.